-BASRA headquarters in Nassau is open from 9:00 am to 5:00 pm 7 days a week.
-You may contact them via telephone at (242) 325-8864.
+The BASRA HQ located in Nassau is open from 9 am to 5 pm.
+To reach them: VHF 16 or 1-242-325-8864 all day.

-BASRA headquarters monitors VHF 16 from 9:00 am to 5:00 pm daily.
-Outside of these hours you can reach the United States Coast Guard (U.S.C.G.) on SSB 2182 and Nassau Harbour Control or the Royal Bahamas Defense Force on VHF 16.
+Outside of the BASRA surveillance hours, the US Coast Guard (U.S.C.G.) and the Royal Bahamas Defense Force are constantly listening on VHF 16.

-Stay in touch at all times.
+Keep in touch at all time

-Navtours now offers prepaid Bahamian cellular for rent.
+Navtours now offers Bahamian cell phones with prepaid card rental.